kooroshvaziri/Berkeley_COBE/README.md

 ### Executive Leadership, Innovation, and Strategy

-This repository serves as the capstone for my **[Certificate of Business Excellence](https://executive.berkeley.edu/certificate-business-excellence)** from **UC Berkeley Haas School of Busibess and UC Berkeley Executive Education**.
-The COBE is a high-level credential highly regarded as a more focused executuce MBA, or MBA alt., awarded to leaders who complete 17+ days of curriculum across four academic pillars within 3 years.
+This repository serves as the capstone for my **[Certificate of Business Excellence](https://executive.berkeley.edu/certificate-business-excellence)** from **UC Berkeley Haas School of Business and UC Berkeley Executive Education**.
+The COBE is an elite credential highly regarded as a more focused Executive MBA awarded to leaders who complete all curriculum requirements within 3 years across four academic pillars.

+### 🎓 UC Berkeley Haas Executive Alumni

 I was awarded the official certificate and granted **UC Berkeley Haas Executive Alumnus** status as of June 2026.